 For instance, inexperienced staff may not know how to use specific software or operate forklifts to count by weighing., Experienced counters will know how to navigate the warehouse and work more quickly and efficiently.

 Inventory management systems are either manual or automatic.
 While many small- to medium-sized businesses employ manual or semi-manual inventory management processes, an increasing number of them are moving toward automated inventory management.
 As for large companies, you’d be hard pressed to find a physical count sheet anywhere in sight.

 Typically, retailers or warehouse owners would have to manually upload inventory data to their system.
 With an inventory management system (IMS), data is transferred straight from the supplier’s system to your own.
 When conducting a cycle count, it’s important to ensure your inventory data is up-to-date.
 Otherwise, your entire efforts are undermined.
 With an IMS, data is automatically updated, furthering your inventory management efforts.

 Instead of handing your workers pens and count sheets, consider giving them mobile scanners.
-Here’s how it works: Each item has a barcode.
-A worker scans the barcode and the information from the barcode is fed into the inventory management system.
+Here’s how it works: Each item has a SKU barcode.
+A worker scans the barcode and the information from the barcode is fed into the system.
 Not only is the count conducted automatically, but management can also easily pull a CSV file from the system if they need specific information.

 In addition, mobile scanners make real-time inventory management easier.
 If RFID is used, this competency is further enhanced.